eleva

 store.subscribe(callback) Listen to mutations

-store.getState() Get state snapshot
+store.getState() Get state snapshot (respects persistence filters)

-store.replaceState(state) Replace all state
+store.replaceState(state) Replace state (respects persistence filters)

 store.registerModule(name, module) Add module